United Kingdom responses to the COVID-19 pandemic: Testing and monitoring

 Shortly after confirming that the cause of the cluster of pneumonia in Wuhan was a new coronavirus, Chinese authorities had shared its genetic sequence for international developments of diagnostic kits.
 By 10 January, the UK had developed a prototype specific laboratory test for the new disease, performed on a sample from the nose, throat, and respiratory tract and tested at PHE's public health laboratory at Colindale in London.
 Testing of patients began within days, and by 3 February 326 tests had been performed in the UK.
 Over the following few weeks, PHE made the test available to 12 other laboratories in the UK, making it possible to test 1,000 people a day.

 By 12/13 March 2020, 29,764 tests had been conducted in the UK, corresponding to 450.8 tests per million people.
 On 24 March, Matt Hancock said the government had bought 3.5m kits that would test if a person has already had COVID-19; no date was given for their arrival.
 These tests would allow people to know if they were immune and therefore able to "go back to work".
 It was later found when the kits, which had cost at least £16 million, were tested, they did not meet the required specifications.
 Hancock announced on 28 March that 10,000 tests a day were now being processed; the actual figure was 5,000.
 As of 31 March 143,186 people had been tested.

-The UK government and Public Health England were criticised for what some saw as a failure to organise mass testing.
-On 28 March the editor-in-chief of The Lancet published a condemnation of what he saw as government inaction and ignoring of WHO advice.
+In a 28 March 2020 publication, Richard Horton, editor-in-chief of The Lancet, criticised the UK government and Public Health England for failing to organise mass testing and condemned what he saw as government inaction and ignoring of WHO advice.
 On 31 March, former WHO director Anthony Costello, following WHO advice that countries should "test, test, test", said the key to the UK's transitioning out of lockdown was mass testing, and that the UK had the capacity to reach the level of testing being carried out by Germany (70,000 tests a day, compared to the UK's 5,000) but the government and Public Health England (PHE) had been too slow and controlling to organise.
 The day after, Conservative MP Jeremy Hunt, chair of the Health and Social Care Select Committee and former Health Secretary, said it was "very worrying" that the government had not introduced mass testing because doing so had been "internationally proven as the most effective way of breaking the chain of transmission".
 On 2 April, The Telegraph reported that one of the Government's science advisers, Graham Medley, said "mass public testing has never been our strategy for any pandemic".
 Medley also said the Government "didn't want to invest millions of pounds into something that is about preparedness".